Dahli (entertainer)

 Jeremy Brian Griffis, known professionally as Dahli, is an American musician, drag performer, and entertainer who competed on season 2 and season 4 of The Boulet Brothers' Dragula, the latter of which they won and was crowned the "World's Next Drag Supermonster".

 Also known as Jayy Von Monroe, Dahli also became known for being a member of the band Blood on the Dance Floor.
+They left the group in 2016 after allegedly being denied HIV medication from Dahvie Vanity, whom Dahli has described as a sexual predator amid multiple misconduct allegations.